 Functions let you perform various actions on your data.
-You can manage and create functions here (within Data Sources), and then connect your components to functions in Spaces.
-A function can update a specific record, bulk update multiple records that fit a certain criteria, or even call an API endpoint and pass parameters.
+You can add new functions here (as well as in the App Data panel in a Space's Edit mode), and then connect your components to functions in Spaces.
+A function can list data, update a specific record, bulk update multiple records that fit a certain criteria, or even call an API endpoint and pass parameters.

 Internal also gives you the ability to create functions from your existing APIs or graphQL mutations.
 This can greatly extend the functionality of the tools you build.
 To do this, you can create a custom function for a HTTP data source.